Cirrus-UI/Cirrus-Start/README.md

 - 💎 Direct integration with [Cirrus](https://github.com/Cirrus-UI/Cirrus-Start) using **Sass** configuration.
 This allows you to customize what features you want in Cirrus and which classes to add/remove during project generation.
 - ⚙️ Bundled with **Webpack** to bundle all your assets in a fast and configurable manner.
 This includes a few standard Webpack plugins and a live reload server for fast iteration.
-- ⚗️ **PurgeCSS** included byh default to minimize build sizes and remove all Cirrus classes that are not used for builds.
+- ⚗️ **PurgeCSS** included by default to minimize build sizes and remove all Cirrus classes that are not used for builds.
-- ⚡ Deploy and teardown your project with ease with **Surge.sh**.
+- ⚡ Deploy and tear down your project with ease with **Surge.sh**.

 ## 🔨 Getting Started